NYPL/discovery-api/README.md

 npm test
 ```

+### API testing

+API integration tests are in active development under test/integration/nyql.
+Currently they are only for NYQL but will be improved and grow based on additional features as they're developed.
+To run them locally in terminal:
+npx mocha test/integration/nyql-api.test.js
+npx mocha test/integration/nyql-precision.test.js
+or
+npm run api-test, to run both files.

 ### Adding fixtures

 Almost all HTTP dependencies are rerouted to fixtures (except for requesting nypl-core mapping files).
 All fixtures can be updated dynamically (using creds in `./config/production.env`) via the following: